 Divorce is different here.

 We offer Rosen Online to clients anywhere in North Carolina.
-We personally represent clients in Wake, Durham, Chatham, Orange, Johnston, Cabarrus, Gaston, Union, and Mecklenburg counties.
+We personally represent clients in Wake, Durham, Chatham, Orange, and Johnston counties.
 If you need an attorney outside of these counties please visit our Lawyer Locator.
 If your case involves child support exclusively, contact your local child support enforcement agency.